 Also rife on right wing social media are compatible posts to the “Butker Doctrine” telling men to “return to being men.”
 There is a loud movement answering the left side of this debate (who gave voice to non-binary gender and non-traditional sexuality) with a call “back to manhood.”
 Meaning quite clearly the concept of manhood that preceded the #metoo movement.

 It is a call back to when masculine toxicity was not even questioned.
-How, you may be asking, could people be so tone deaf in 2024?
+How, you may now be asking, could people be so tone deaf in 2024?

 Five years ago the #metoo movement directed attention toward the behavior of men and boys that was rooted in toxic masculinity.
 The message spread fast and it was correct.
 Changes in behavior and awareness had to take place.
 There was no playbook, however, and directions took a hard left turn.
 In an article that was often shared, a woman praised her boyfriend for having asked if he could hold her hand, if he could place a first kiss and when the relationship could progress in any fashion.
 They warned anything less is “abuse.”

-That is only anecdotal evidence of a larger call to erase what many would call traditional behaviors in order to stop aggression from men.
 Many people, myself included, applauded.
 But conservatives found a foothold in such restrictive definitions and the Butker’s of America started to rise and build their momentum into the platform of modern conservatism.
 The modern conservatism that harkens back to the way things were; to “make America great again.”

 Change by decree is temporary.
 Old ways will always resurface when there is conflict with compliance.
-Lasting change occurs when a new idea answers those conflicts with a compatibility between customs and new consciousness.
+Lasting change occurs when a new idea answers those conflicts with a compatibility between intentions and new consciousness.

 In other words, if the direction of change is putting holding hands and a first kiss into the bucket of toxicity that goes too far for a lot of people.
 And I understand why.
 I thought about my own sons; thoughtful, kind, young men navigating the waters of relationships, and I wondered: “Are we sure that permission for every step is the way to move forward?
 Could that be creating parameters too fuzzy to follow?
 Could that be equating an innocent gesture with an act of aggression and ultimately castigating even good men?”